IchikawaYukko/docker-BattlefieldVietnamDedicatedServer/README.md

 ~~You must change Manager password after successful deploy.~~

 Currently can not change password when you bind mount mods/bfvietnam/settings/ directory.
-So you should block 15667/udp port by firewall rule, or only permit access from IP address od your PC.
+So you should block 15667/udp port by firewall rule, or only permit access from IP address on your PC.